-The Irish Military Heritage Foundation CLG is a non-profit charity registered in the Republic of Ireland.
+The Irish Military Heritage Foundation CLG is a registered charity in the Republic of Ireland.

 Company Registration No: (CRN) 624838

 Charity No: (RCN) 20203159

 CHY No: (CHY) 22594

 – to preserve, record, and tell the story of those who served throughout history from the island of Ireland and its diaspora, by generating programmes and projects to achieve that purpose.
 Shared-history, education, remembrance, and reconciliation are at the core of all our work.